By Ryan Windt | Head of Growth Marketing | Updated June 2026

 Is one cyber insurance carrier better than the others?

 No carrier is universally better.
 Each has strengths in specific segments, industries, and risk profiles.
 Coalition is the largest by policy count and strong in technology and professional services.
 At-Bay rewards documented security sophistication.
 Cowbell is built for SMBs.
 Corvus brings traditional carrier capacity through its Travelers relationship.
+Chubb and Beazley are strongest at the complex and enterprise end of the market.
 The right carrier depends on your specific situation.

 Do I buy cyber insurance directly from these carriers?